The ARTM and its partners are launching a market test to assess the reliability and robustness of a new feature on the Chrono app.

 Because your transit fares and cards are stored on your mobile device via the Chrono app, you can’t add them to your card wallet, whether on Google Wallet or any other similar app.

-• The virtual bus fares and out-of-territory bus fares can be validated aboard the buses and are also accepted for para-transit agencies.
+• The virtual bus fares and out-of-territory bus fares can be validated aboard the buses.

 As soon as the payment is made and the fare added to your virtual card, you can use your virtual fare to travel, in compliance with its terms.